mitmath/18335/README.md

 Discussed Cholesky factorization, which is Gaussian elimation for the special case of Hermitian positive-definite matrices, where we can save a factor of two in time and memory.
 More generally, if the matrix A has a special form, one can sometimes take advantage of this to have a more efficient Ax=b solver, for example: Hermitian positive-definite (Cholesky), tridiagonal or banded (linear-time solvers), lower/upper triangular (forward/backsubstitution), generic sparse (A is mostly zero: sparse-direct and iterative solvers, to be discussed later; typically only worthwhile when the matrix is much bigger than 1000×1000).

 **Further reading:** Trefethen, lectures 20–23.
 See all of the [special cases of LAPACK's linear-equation solvers](http://www.netlib.org/lapack/lug/node38.html).

+### Lecture 15 (March 22)

+New topic: **eigenproblems**.
+Reviewed the usual formulation of eigenproblems and the characteristic polynomial, mentioned extensions to generalized eigenproblems and SVDs.
+Discussed diagonalization, defective matrices, and the generalization ot the Schur factorization.

+**Further reading:** Trefethen, lecture 24, 25.
+See [this Wilkinson polynomial Julia notebook](https://nbviewer.jupyter.org/github/mitmath/18335/blob/spring15/notes/Wilkinson-Polynomial.ipynb) for some experiments with polynomial roots in Julia, as well as [this more recent 18.06 notebook](https://nbviewer.jupyter.org/github/stevengj/1806/blob/fall18/lectures/Eigenvalue-Polynomials.ipynb).